Ovarian Borderline Tumors Treatment (PDQ®)–Health Professional Version

 Treatment Options for Advanced-Stage Ovarian Borderline Tumors

-Treatment options for advanced-stage ovarian borderline tumors include the following:
+Treatment options for advanced-stage ovarian borderline tumors include:

 Surgery

 Patients with advanced disease should undergo a total hysterectomy, bilateral salpingo-oophorectomy, omentectomy, node sampling, and aggressive cytoreductive surgery.
-Patients with stage III or IV disease with no gross residual tumor had a 100% survival rate in some series regardless of the follow-up duration.[1,2] The 7-year survival rate of patients with gross residual disease was only 69% in a large series [3] and appears to be inversely proportional to the length of follow-up.[3]
+Patients with stage III or IV disease with no gross residual tumor had a survival rate of 100% in some series, regardless of the follow-up duration.[1,2] Patients with gross residual disease had a 7-year survival rate of only 69% in a large series, [3] and survival appeared to be inversely proportional to the length of follow-up.[3]

 Chemotherapy and/or radiation therapy are not indicated for patients with more advanced-stage disease and microscopic or gross residual disease.
 Scant evidence exists that postoperative chemotherapy or radiation therapy alters the course of this disease in any beneficial way.[1,3-6] In a retrospective study of 364 patients without residual tumor, adjuvant therapy had no effect on disease-free or corrected survival when stratified for disease stage.[7]
 Patients without residual tumor who received no adjuvant treatment had a survival rate equal to or greater than the treated groups.
 No controlled studies have compared postoperative treatment with no postoperative treatment.

-In a review of 150 patients with borderline ovarian tumors, the survival of patients with a residual tumor of less than 2 cm was significantly better than survival for those with a residual tumor from 2 cm to 5 cm or more than 5 cm (P < .05).[8]
+In a review of 150 patients with borderline ovarian tumors, the survival of patients with residual tumors smaller than 2 cm was significantly better than survival for those with residual tumors measuring 2 cm to 5 cm or tumors measuring larger than 5 cm (P < .05).[8]
 It is not clear whether invasive implants imply a worse prognosis.
-Some investigators have correlated invasive implants with poor prognosis,[9] while others have not.[2,10] Some studies have suggested DNA ploidy of the tumors can identify patients who will develop aggressive disease.[11,12] One study could not correlate DNA ploidy of the primary serous tumor with patient survival, but found that aneuploid invasive implants were associated with a poor prognosis.[13]
+Some investigators have correlated invasive implants with a poor prognosis,[9] while others have not.[2,10] Some studies have suggested DNA ploidy of the tumors can identify patients who will develop aggressive disease.[11,12] One study could not correlate DNA ploidy of the primary serous tumor with patient survival, but found that aneuploid invasive implants were associated with a poor prognosis.[13]
 No evidence indicates that treating patients with aneuploid tumors would have an impact on survival.
-No significant association was found between TP53 and HER2/neu overexpression and tumor recurrence or patient survival.[14]
+No significant associations were found between TP53 and HER2/neu overexpression and tumor recurrence or patient survival.[14]

 Current Clinical Trials